Ο Population: 19.7 million

 Furthermore, in an effort to reach as many people as possible, Eyes of the world employs the help of Malian health professionals and organises periodical medical expeditions that visit remote areas of the region where there is no access to eye care.
 These medical expeditions have two main objectives: reducing the prevalence of eye diseases and raising awareness of the people’s right to be treated by eye care specialists.
 Educating the local people about their right to sight is the first step towards making a collective effort to improve eye health, and one of the main pillars of the Eyes of Mali project.

 Moreover, Eyes of the world organises educational activities on eye health and early detection of eye disease in cooperation with women associations, most often with the CAFO.
-Such activities target mothers in order to promote changes that will increase gender equality in regard to accessing eye health in the region.
+Such activities target mainly mothers.
+The Foundation also promotes changes to increase gender equity in women's access to eye health in the region through these actions and various trainings aimed at combating discriminatory stereotypes.

 In addition, ever since it was first implemented in 2008, the Eyes of Mali program has contemplated the development of ophthalmic subspecialties at the African Institute of Tropical Ophthalmology, a reference centre for neighbouring countries for ophthalmic care.
-The Foundation already provided the Institute with most of the necessary equipment to open a retina unit, and is currently working towards equipping a paediatrics unit.
+The Foundation already provided the Institute with most of the necessary equipment to open a retina unit, and a pediatric unit with two ophthalmologists.
 Furthermore, Eyes of the world participates in the training of professionals of both units so that they will possess all the necessary knowledge to properly treat patients requiring specialised treatment.
 As quality eye care can only be guaranteed if professionals are well trained, Eyes of the world has given several training grants to the heads of the unit as well as the members of their team.

 To see again.
 How does one react when, after suffering blindness for years, he or she regains sight?
 This video reveals the memorable moment in which the doctors of Eyes of the world opened Telly Amadou's eyes.
 In his own words, being able to see again has been “the greatest happiness I have ever felt in my life.”